maldonmeehan/movie-ticket/README.md

 ## Setup

-Install address-book by cloning this repository.
+Install Movie Tickets by cloning this repository.

 ## Technologies Used